The Waiting Rooms 4* cottage of Warkworth, Northumberland, UK.

 The Aln Valley Railway is now being built to link Alnmouth and Alnwick - click on the picture to go to the website.

 Warkworth village has its own castle with a medieval Hermitage across the river reached by English Heritage rowing boat; a Norman church; pubs and restaurants; Cabosse, our French patisserie; a village store and post office with newspapers, an ATM and the lottery; small shops and a gallery; river walks; a golf course; a cricket club; a beautiful beach and free parking in Dial Place.

 When you leave The Waiting Rooms, turn left out of the drive and when you get to the end of Station Road turn right.
 You will see the beach road almost opposite on the left.

 The old bridge shown below was used until the 1960's and is cobbled, with tracks for cart wheels.
 We have a lot of swans in Warkworth, and they favour this area under the bridge.
 Unfortunately now we have the new modern bridge, like all villages, we suffer from very heavy transport travelling onto the A1068.
 See here for photos of the new bridge being built.

 Full details of village life, photographs and links can be found on the Warkworth website as mentioned before - we are already twinned with Warkworth in New Zealand, see their website here www.warkworthnz.co.nz.
-Thank you to John and Shirley Tapp who run the site for adding me to theirs - you can find me under 'Things to see and do'.

 The history of the salmon fishery and its demise on the Butts is very interesting - see a rare series of copyright salmon fishing photographs taken from the banks of the Coquet near the bridge at Warkworth on row 4 on this page: http://www.fusilier.co.uk/old_photos...ge2/index2.htm.